st4lk/django-rest-social-auth/README.md

     This redirect_uri must be equal in front-end request and in back-end request.
     Back-end will not do any redirect in fact.

+    It is also possible to specify provider in url, not in request body.
+    Just append it to the url:

+        POST /api/login/social/session/facebook/

+    Don't need to specify it in body now:

+        {
+            "code": "AQBPBBTjbdnehj51"
+        }

 OAuth 2.0 workflow with rest-social-auth
 -----------------------------------------
 1. Front-end need to know follwoing params for each social provider:
-    - client_id  _# id of registered application on social service provider_
+    - client_id  _# only in case of OAuth 2.0, id of registered application on social service provider_
     - redirect_uri  _# to this url social provider will redirect with code_
     - scope=your_scope  _# for example email_
     - response_type=code  _# same for all oauth2.0 providers_